ETIAS & EES - The Essentials | Foreign Travel Advice

 ETIAS stands for the European Travel Information and Authorisation System.
 Think of it as a travel waiver, similar to the ESTA for the USA, not a visa.
 It is designed to enhance security within the Schengen Area and includes four additional European countries: Bulgaria, Croatia, Cyprus, and Romania.
 When it becomes operational, travellers from visa-exempt countries will need ETIAS approval.

-How Do I Apply for ETIAS?
+Once available, How Do I Apply for ETIAS?

 You'll apply online.
 You'll need a valid passport with at least three months of validity remaining.
 It's recommended to apply at least 96 hours before your trip.
-The ETIAS authorization will be valid for three years and covers all participating countries.
+The ETIAS authorisation will be valid for three years and covers all participating countries.

 How Much Does ETIAS Cost?